-In most cases, it is best to create sheets that are always used in projects in the template and even put typical views on them, as shown in Figure 1-43.
+In most cases, it is best to create sheets that are always used in projects in the template and even put typical views on them, as shown in Figure 1-44.
 Note that the view is empty in the template, but as you draw elements in the project they automatically display in the view and on the sheet.

-Load a Title Block into a Project Template
+How To: Load a Title Block into a Project Template

-- 1. Open the project template. - Return to the custom title block family.
+- 1. Open the project template. - 2.
+Return to the custom title block family.
 In the Family Editor panel, click (Load into Project). - 3.
-In the Load into Projects dialog box, select the project you want the title block loaded into and click on project is open, it is loaded into the project automatically. - 4.
-The title block is now available when you create a sheet. - If the title block family is not open, select Insert tab>Load from Library panel and click (Load Family) to access it, or click Load... in the New Sheet dialog box.

-■ When you save a title block, it should be on the network where everyone has access to it.
+In the Load into Projects dialog box, select the project you want the title block loaded into and click one project is open, it is loaded into the project automatically. - 4.
+The title block is now available when you create a sheet. - If the title block family is not open, select Insert tab>Load from Library panel and click (Load Family) to access it, or click Load... in the New Sheet dialog box. - When you save a title block, it should be on the network where everyone has access to it.
 That way, it is not deleted if someone reinstalls the Autodesk Revit software.
-Set the default location for the family template files in the Options dialog box, in the File Locations tab, as shown in Figure 1-44.
+Set the default location for the family template files in the Options dialog box, in the File Locations tab, as shown in Figure 1-45.

-Create a Sheet List Schedule
+How To: Create a Sheet List Schedule

 - 1. Open a project template file (or a project). - 2.
-In the View tab>Create panel, expand (Schedules) and click (Sheet List). - 3.
-In the Sheet List Properties dialog box, in the Fields tab, select the Sheet Number and Sheet Name and add them to the Scheduled fields list as shown in Figure 1-45.
+In the View tab>Create panel, expand ■ (Schedules) and click (Sheet List).

+3. In the Sheet List Properties dialog box, in the Fields tab, select the Sheet Number and Sheet Name and add them to the Scheduled fields list as shown in Figure 1-46.

-4. Depending on the complexity of your sheet naming scheme, you can also modify items on the Filter and Sorting/Grouping tabs.
+- Depending on the complexity of your sheet naming scheme, you can also modify items on the Filter and Sorting/Grouping tabs. - 5.
+Click when you are finished. - 6.
+You are placed in the schedule view with the two parameters displayed.
+Stretch out the columns as shown in Figure 1-47.